-ARTICLE 8.
+ARTICLE 8b.
 MEMBERSHIP FEE.
-There are no initial or annual fees for membership in the Group.
-Instead, a portion of the registration fee paid by each attendee at the annual Group meeting (initially US\$50 per general registrant, or US\$25 per student registrant) will be directed toward basic operating costs of the Group (also see Article 7h).
-These operating costs may include further development of the Group web site, or development and printing of publications associated with Group business.
+There are no initial or annual fees for membership in the Association.
+Instead, a portion of the registration fee paid by each attendee at the annual Association meeting (initially US\$50 per general registrant, or US\$25 per student registrant) will be directed toward basic operating costs of the Association (also see Article 7h).
+These operating costs may include further development of the Association website, or development and printing of publications associated with Association business.
 None of the collected funds will be used to compensate members of the Executive or Scientific Committees for their efforts; these are all uncompensated positions.
-Members may be reimbursed for authorised expenses incurred on behalf of the group.
+Members may be reimbursed for authorised expenses incurred on behalf of the Association.